11 Of The Best Essential Oils For Your Skin

 Lavender will moisturize and nourish your skin as it cleanses.
 It can help to reduce the appearance of blemishes and is a great oil to use for aging skin.
 Lavender can also soothe skin after too much time out in the sun.

 How to use: My favorite way to use Lavender is to put a few drops into my face and/or body lotion.
 You can also add a drop to your facial cleanser, shampoo, conditioner, and any other skincare products.
-Lavender oil can also be applied directly to the skin or mixed with a carrier oil if you prefer.
+Lavender oil can also be mixed with a carrier oil if you prefer.
 Try mixing 8-10 drops of Lavender with 1 cup of Epsom salts and adding to bath water for a calming and skin-nourishing bath.

 Manuka: Manuka essential oil is another one that I use often.
 It’s a good alternative to Tea Tree oil for those who are sensitive to Tea Tree.
 Manuka is a gentle and warm essential oil.
 It is cleansing, just like Tea Tree, but not as intense on the skin.